donomii/Quon/Goals.md

 And you can directly call any quon function from the target language.

+Quon regenerates a complete version of itself in the target language, using function definitions in that language.
+The result is a system that runs completely in the target language, and so is completely accessible from it.
+Native types are used where possible, and boxing is used to deal with inflexible type systems and provide useful items like lists with heterogenous types.

 ## Neat output

-Target languages fall into two rough categories:

-### "Normal" languages.

-All the usual language features from other programming languages, like functions and types.
-The compiler output will be as neat and readable as possible.
-So e.g. the C output should be similar to what a person would write.

-### Underpowered langauges.
+Quon attempts to output code that is very similar to the input code.
+Where possible, the input functions are recreated directly in the target language, so the output should be easy enough to read and debug.
+However, this is not always possible, depending on which features the target language has.

-Targets like Assembler, BASH/CSH etc.  The output will be unreadable compiler barf.
-I still try to make it comprehensible, but it will look machine generated.
+For targets like Assembler, BASH/CSH etc.  the output will be unreadable compiler barf.
+I still try to make it comprehensible, but it will not look much like the input.

-## Stability

-In general, don't waste the previous work people have done on the compiler or programming language.
-Don't break backwards compatibility, or provide an upgrade path if I do.

-## Excellent user feedback
+## Excellent feedback and error messages

 The compiler will try to be as informative and helpful as possible.
 There will be lots of error and consistency checks, and the messages will all